mjbieren/Coleochaetophyceae_Phylogenomics/README.md

    APPPFormat.out -i [PathToTrees] -t [TreeFileExtension] -g [TaxonomicGroupFile] -r [OutputFolderPath] -m [PathToMafftFiles (optional)]
    ```

-For an overview how we did it and example scripts for this project go to [12_APPPF](https://github.com/mjbieren/Coleochaetophyceae_Phylogenomics/tree/main/Scripts/12_APPPF)
+For an overview of how we did it and example scripts for this project, go to [12_APPPF](https://github.com/mjbieren/Coleochaetophyceae_Phylogenomics/tree/main/Scripts/12_APPPF)

 ----